zachafif/measuretreeheight/README.md

 ```

-As for raster based processed, we need to generate canopy height model first which come from differencing a digital surface model and digital terrain model,
+As for raster-based process, It was needed to generate a canopy height model first which came from differencing a digital surface model and a digital terrain model,

 ```